YousraMashkoor/DataAnalysis-using-Python/README.md

 * Lecture 02 - Matplotlib Subplots
 * Lecture 03 - Matplotlib Interface
 * Lecture 04 - Getting started with Seaborn
+* Lecture 05 - Seaborn Subplots
-* Lecture 05 - Scatter Plot (with pandas, matplotlib and seaborn)
+* Lecture 06 - Scatter Plot (with pandas, matplotlib and seaborn)
+* Lecture 07 - Histograms (with pandas, matplotlib and seaborn)
+* Lecture 08 - Line Plots (with pandas, matplotlib and seaborn)
+* Lecture 09 - Bar Plots (with pandas, matplotlib and seaborn)